Worst job interview

 It's late March, 2018.
 I’m interviewing for a job at a private ESL college in the Melbourne CBD.
-To get here I’ve taken a 3-hour bus trip and trekked some 30 minutes through busy streets.
+To get here I’ve taken a 3-hour bus trip and trekked some 30 minutes from Southern Cross.
 Great city, a nice place to visit, but there’s a lot of traffic and way too much going on.
-It's fair to say that I'm not a fan of the Big Smoke.
+I'm not a fan of the Big Smoke.

-I’m about 20 minutes early for my interview, but it’s fine.
-I’m happy relaxing in the waiting area with my e-reader.
-My new leather shoes have been torturing my feet, especially that long ligament thingy which connects the shin to the upper foot.
+I’m about 20 minutes early for my interview, but I’m happy enough in the waiting area with my e-reader.
+My new leather shoes have been torturing my feet, though, especially that long ligament thingy which connects the shin to the upper foot.
 That bit really hurts.
 I haven’t worn trousers or a tie in ages, either, and I’m not exactly relishing the experience.
-On top of all this, the couch in the waiting area isn’t very comfortable.
-I’m trying to extract my underpants from my arse without the receptionist noticing.
+On top of all this, the couch in the waiting area isn’t very comfortable and I’m trying to extract my underpants from my arse without the receptionist noticing.
+But, I've got stuff to read!
+Things could be worse.

 Eventually, INTERVIEWER emerges from the bowels of the college to greet me.
 He’s the big boss, the CEO.
-It’s my time to shine!
+Game on!

 INTERVIEWER: (Shaking hands with me) Hi.
 Tim, is it?